hyuncat/hyuncat.github.io/_pages/blog.md

 ---
 <!-- {% include inline-network.html %} -->

 Here you can find all my blog posts.
-I write about math, CS, and research.

 <!-- <div id="network-graph"></div>